richardxu-sbu/Fiber-Subtype-Quantification/README.md

 # Fiber-Subtype-Quantification
 Automated classification of muscle fibers (GFP/RFP) using Python &amp; skimage

-This program is written by Ruixin Xu (Stony Brook University), Xuejian Huang (University of Buffalo) and ChatGPT (THIS IS NOT A PERFECT PROGRAM, STILL UPDATING)
 # Automated Muscle Fiber Classification (GFP/RFP)

 This repository contains a Python-based pipeline for automated quantification and classification of muscle fiber subtypes from immunofluorescence images (e.g., GFP, RFP, Laminin).